markeissler/Xcodebump/README.md

 1. Update the Xcode marketing version string (CFBundleShortVersionString) to the releaseVersion supplied.
 2. Increment the Xcode build version (CFBundleVersion) to the buildNumber supplied or increment an existing number (extracted from the Info.plist).
+3. Update an associated podspec file (for use when building distributable frameworks).
-3. Commit changes to git.
+4. Commit changes to git.
-4. Generate a tag to identify the commit the release/build and tag the commit.
+5. Generate a tag to identify the commit the release/build and tag the commit.

+**NOTE:** Podspec support is under active development and therefore unstable.

 ## Why?